Introduction to {epicrop}

 {epicrop} provides an R package of the ‘EPIRICE’ model as described

-literature suitable for modelling unmanaged disease intensity of five
+derived from the literature suitable for modelling unmanaged disease

-provided.
-The model uses daily weather data to estimate disease
+model uses daily weather data to estimate disease intensity.
+A function,

-rice diseases using a generic SEIR model (Zadoks 1971) function,
+intensity of five rice diseases using a generic SEIR model (Zadoks 1971) function, seir()

 .